Scholartis Press (London, UK)

 Clive’s IX Poems, #2 in the series, sometimes is listed (library catalogs, book dealer sites) as being #11 in the series.
 This may have been a typo in one of the two limited printings.

-Ixion in Heaven and Endymion, by Disraeli and Aytoun, respectively, was issued as #1 in the series in 1927, and it seems to have been the initial title issued by the Scholartis Press (which itself began publishing in 1927).
-Jackets were common for titles in the series and exceedingly plain: in essence, serving to protect the books (much like mid-19th century and earlier jackets).
+Ixion in Heaven and Endymion, by Disraeli and Aytoun, respectively, was issued as #1 in the series in 1927, and it seems to have been the first title issued by the Scholartis Press.
+The jacket for this title is exceedingly plain: in essence, serving to protect the books (much like mid-19th century and earlier jackets).
 The only printing on the jacket is the title and author’s names.
 The lettering on the spine was likely added afterward, in rather wobbly hand lettering from a fountain pen.
 The “limited edition” written in the lower corner of the jacket front is also hand written in fountain pen.
 Both may have been added by a bookseller hoping to better advertise the book.
 The front jacket flap is blank.

 The rear of the jacket and rear flap are both blank.